 In this special message, the Most Rev. Bishop Michael Bruce Curry welcomes all to apply for the opportunity to become “an instrument of God’s love, justice, and compassion, inspired by our faith and enabled by practical methods.”

-These 29 professional and faith leaders were selected from over 270 applicants, spanning various faith traditions and vocations.
+These faith leaders come from across the globe, from various faith traditions and vocations.

 The program consists of a learning phase and an implementation phase.

-- September 2022–August 2023: Fellows will engage in live online learning sessions with leading scholars and experts on core competencies for effective leadership.
+- September 2024–August 2025: Fellows will engage in live online learning sessions with leading scholars and experts on core competencies for effective leadership.
 These include courses on adaptive leadership, conflict transformation, change management, church and non-profit management, and social entrepreneurship, all taught from a faith perspective and informed by individual fellows’ discernment exercises and formation goals.

-- September 2023–August 2024: Fellows will implement their programs with the assistance of their peers and mentors, meeting with their cohort for continuous support.
+- September 2025–August 2026: Fellows will implement their programs with the assistance of their peers and mentors, meeting with their cohort for continuous support.

-- September 2024: Induction of the inaugural cohort into the Trinity Society of Fellows.
+- September 2026: Induction of the cohort into the Trinity Society of Fellows.